-Compare travel insurance for under-18s
+Compare travel insurance for under 18

-If your child is taking a trip without you, you’ll need to make sure they have appropriate insurance.
-Some family travel insurance policies cover children under the age of 18 even if you’re not travelling with them.
+If your child is taking a trip without you, you’ll need to make sure they have appropriate travel insurance for under 18.
+Some family travel insurance policies cover children at this age, even if you’re not travelling with them.
 Here’s what you need to know before waving the little darlings off…

-If your child is taking a trip without you, you’ll need to make sure they have appropriate insurance.
-Some family travel insurance policies cover children under the age of 18 even if you’re not travelling with them.
+If your child is taking a trip without you, you’ll need to make sure they have appropriate travel insurance for under 18.
+Some family travel insurance policies cover children at this age, even if you’re not travelling with them.
 Here’s what you need to know before waving the little darlings off…

 Why does an under-18 need travel insurance?